Knowledge Base

 Is the Beycome buyer program available in every state?

-The program is available in most U.S. states.
+No, the program is available in most U.S. states.
 A few states restrict buyer rebates (Alaska, Iowa, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon, Tennessee).
 If you’re buying in one of those, we’ll tell you up front what’s allowed before you start.

 Can I use my own agent and still get the Beycome rebate?